 I. Background

-We write to seek your assistance in ensuring that we have an accurate understanding of the current position in public international law on the issue of immunity from the jurisdiction of national courts for international governmental organizations (“IGOs”) as it applies to the litigation of trademark disputes arising out of or in connection with the UDRP.
+We write to seek your assistance in ensuring that we have an accurate understanding of the current position in public international law on the issue of immunity of international governmental organizations (“IGOs”) from the jurisdiction of national courts as it applies to the litigation of trademark disputes.

-We are the co-chairs of an ICANN Working Group (“WG), chartered to consider whether ICANN’s current dispute resolution processes - which enable trademark owners to seek either a transfer, cancellation or suspension of an identical or confusingly similar domain name registered by a third party in bad faith (among other criteria) – should be amended to better address the needs of IGOs and international non-governmental organizations.
-The dispute resolution processes in question are set forth in:
+We are the co-chairs of an ICANN Working Group (“WG), chartered to consider whether ICANN’s current dispute resolution processes—which provide an arbitration alternative for parties--should be amended to better address the needs of IGOs.
+The dispute resolution processes in question – the Uniform Dispute Resolution Policy (“UDRP”) and the Uniform Rapid Suspension procedure (“URS”) enable trademark owners to seek either a transfer, cancellation or suspension of an identical or confusingly similar domain name registered by a third party in bad faith (among other criteria).

-(a) the Uniform Dispute Resolution Policy (“UDRP”), and its accompanying Rules, both of which have been in place since 1999 (a copy of which may be found at http://archive.icann.org/en/udrp/udrp-policy-24oct99.htm and http://archive.icann.org/en/udrp/udrp-rules-24oct99.htm, respectively); and,

-(b) the Uniform Rapid Suspension procedure (“URS”), which was created recently as a rights protection mechanism for the new gTLD program (a copy of which may be found at http://newgtlds.icann.org/en/applicants/urs/procedure-01mar13-en.pdf and http://newgtlds.icann.org/en/applicants/urs/rules-28jun13-en.pdf, respectively).

 Both the UDRP and URS are mandatory administrative proceedings, the terms and rules of which are incorporated by reference within each domain name registration agreement.
 As such, a registrant of a domain name must contractually agree to the provisions of the UDRP and URS as a condition for registering a domain name.
 Although mandatory for domain name registrants, neither the UDRP nor the URS are the exclusive means of dispute resolution.
 The UDRP and URS apply only in the event a third party files an appropriate complaint.
 Litigation may be commenced prior to, during or subsequent to a UDRP or URS.
 Both the UDRP and URS provide:

 In the event of any legal proceedings initiated prior to or during a URS proceeding in respect to the domain-name that is the subject of the Complaint, the Examiner shall have the discretion to decide whether to suspend or terminate the URS proceeding, or to proceed to a Determination.